aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 10. You should see a rule under Replication tab.
 </p></details>

-### 6.Setup S3 Lifecycle Policy on S3 secondary bucket
+### 6. Setup S3 Lifecycle Policy on S3 secondary bucket
 Use the AWS Management Console to create a new lifecycle policy on S3 secondary bucket to remove old data to Glacier.
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>